 b) Quick release method: release the pressure immediately by turning the pressure regulator knob to STEAM.
 All the pressure will be released in seconds.
 CAUTION: The steam coming out of the cooker will be hot, and might contain droplets of hot liquid.
 Always turn the jet of steam away from your face and hands.
 NOTE: If you do not press the START/STOP button at the end of the cooking time, the multi-cooker will beep periodically to remind you that the cooking ended.

 I hope these charts help you use your electric pressure cooker today or in the future when you are able to get one for your family.
-Life is good when you eat at home around the dinner table and do so without a lot of unnecessary cooking time. ***** Please do not use one of these for pressure canning.
+Life is good when you eat at home around the dinner table and do so without a lot of unnecessary cooking time. ***** Please don’t use one of these for pressure canning.
 It is NOT safe to do because there is no pressure gauge to regulate the pressure.
 Please be safe when preserving your food.

 My favorite things: